Inboxen/Inboxen/README.md

 touch #234
 ```

-If you are committing on either `master` or `deploy`, then make sure to end your
+If you are committing on `master , then make sure to end your commit message
-commit message with either "IN MASTER" or "IN DEPLOY" so we know who to blame
-when stuff breaks.
+with "IN MASTER" so we know who to blame when stuff breaks.

 Deploying
 ---------